 But by luck or fate, thousands of Jews–many of them teenagers–slipped out of dehumanizing ghettoes, concentration camps, and hiding places to join resistance groups known as partisans.
 Fighting primarily in Eastern Europe, these brave men and women wreaked havoc on the Nazis through guerilla warfare and sabotage.
 These warriors relished the opportunity to fight back.
 As Sonia Orbuch, a Polish-born partisan, explained, “If I was going to die, I was going to die as a fighter, not as a Jew.”
 This book chronicles the experiences of Sonia and six other young Jewish partisans.
 These accounts are based exclusively on the personal, lengthy interviews with each former partisan featured in this book.
 Using real names, dates and places, these stories are written as factual and truthful versions of their recollections.

-Any teacher who has a Scholastic account can also order this book for you by calling 800-SCHOLASTIC and asking for item number 385787.
+Any teacher who has a Scholastic account can order books for you on scholastic.com or by calling 800-SCHOLASTIC and asking for item number 978-0-545-38578-7.

 Led by dictator Adolf Hitler, the Nazi Party in Germany in the 1930s and ’40s believed that certain people — particularly Jews, Gypsies, homosexuals and the disabled — were inferior and didn’t deserve to live.